Juanjo-EA1CJ/home-assistant-shutter-control/README.md

 # home-assistant-shutter-control

-Shutter control
+Shutter control script

-A script file to control my home shutters.
+A script to control my home shutters by phases.

 Script file is composed of 3 parts: